google/tachometer/README.md

 firefox | yes      | no
 safari  | no       | no
 edge    | no       | no
+ie      | no       | no

 To launch a headless browser, append `-headless` to the browser name (e.g. `--browser=chrome-headless`).

-Tachometer comes with WebDriver plugins for Chrome, Safari, and Firefox.
+Tachometer comes with WebDriver plugins for Chrome, Safari, Firefox, and IE.

 For Edge, follow the [Microsoft WebDriver installation](https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/)